JacobJeppesen/ML-Course/01-linear_regression/README.md

 ## View this project

-I've generated a [preview file](PREVIEW.md), which allows us to view the jupyter notebook without any further installation steps.🙌
+I've generated a [preview file](PREVIEW.md), which allows us to view the jupyter notebook without any further installation steps.

 (Hint: I've done this by running `jupyter nbconvert --to markdown Linear_regression.ipynb`)